awillats/hmm/examples/README_tutorial.md

+@page Tutorial
+@tableofcontents

-## How to use the HMM library
+## Tutorial & Technical Overview: How to use the HMM library

-- basic description of functions
 - scope of this tutorial
+- relevant publications

 ### building a model
-- parameters of an HMM
+- parameters of an HMM (LaTeX + diagram)
-- (codeblock)
+- (codeblock, snippet from main.cpp?)

 ### generating sequences

 ### decoding states
-- overview of viterbi algorithm
+- overview of Viterbi algorithm (LaTeX)

 ### examining outputs
 - metrics of performance